 By clicking on the Connection Bubbles on the Dashboard, you can see the settings of your connections.

-In the green stripe near the top is displayed the current status of this connection and the connection's current IP address:
+The green stripe near the top displays the current status of this connection and the connection's current IP address:

 - Online, Bonded - The connection is working, and Speedify is using it.

 - Online, not Connected - The connection has a route to the internet, and Speedify is attempting to connect.

 - Online, Sleeping - Speedify is not using the connection, because the other connection(s) are good enough that it's not needed right now.

 - Disconnected - The connection cannot access the internet, so Speedify is not using it.

 On/Off: The switch at the top controls whether Speedify can use this internet connection.
 Unless there's a special reason to never use a connection, you should leave it on.